Supporting Students and Virtual Learning

 Students can use their existing physical card, or visit a library to register for a new physical card.
 Get started with the online registration form if you prefer, and then visit a library to complete your registration and pick up your new card.
 If you prefer not to visit library buildings at this time, you can apply for a digital card that provides access to ebooks and online resources.
 Visit our Get A Card page to get started.

 Meeting, conference, and study rooms are available with reduced occupancy to facilitate social distancing, and can be reserved online.
 Larger meeting or conference rooms could support non-profits, educational groups, and pods, so long as your activities adhere to our policies.
 A group or individual can have up to two reservations at a time to allow access and opportunity to as many people as possible.
 While meeting and conference spaces must be reserved by adult cardholders, study room reservations can be made by cardholders of any age.
-Learn more about the library’s reservable spaces.
+Learn more about the library’s reservable spaces (temporarily unavailable).

 The library provides free access to Tutor.com, where students can connect with real tutors online, drop off papers or math problems for review and assistance, and get assistance with all kinds of academic questions.
 Tutors can work with students in Kindergarten through 12th grade, AP level classwork, and intro-level college coursework.
 Online tutors are available seven days per week from 10 a.m. to midnight, and students can access practice quizzes, test prep, study resources, and writing help 24/7.
 Check out Tutor.com.